 - Everyone is responsible for riding safely and avoiding people having lessons.
 In other words, your riding may not impede a person having a lesson that was posted in advance on the board.

-- Non-boarder lessons must be posted in advance and held during non-peak times (Peak times are weekdays between 5-7 p.m. and Saturdays/Sundays before 3 p.m.)
+- Non-boarder lessons (provided by a boarder and outside of an organized clinic) must be posted in advance and held during non-peak times (Peak times are weekdays between 5-7 p.m. and Saturdays/Sundays before 3 p.m.)

 - Always call out “door” before entering and leaving any Riding Arena so that riders get a chance to let you know if their horse isn’t ready.